Observing & Presentations

 Union-Endicott High School

 Get an up-close look at the latest robot designed by the Union-Endicott/Vestal Robotics team.
 Their robot performs autonomous and radio controlled actions to accomplish a number of tasks in a multi-team competition.
-Students on the team will demonstrate the robot, show video from their recent competition in Pittsburg and answer questions about its design and operation.
+Students on the team will demonstrate the robot, show video from their recent competition in Pittsburgh and answer questions about its design and operation.
 If clear, see Jupiter, Saturn, Mars and the moon.

 May 19: Beer Brewing Basics – Seth Weisel, Brewmaster, Galaxy Brewing